apex/up/Readme.md

 ![](https://dl.dropboxusercontent.com/u/6396913/Apex/Up/Readme/title-fs8.png)

-Up deploys infinitely scalable serverless apps, APIs, and static websites in seconds, all on your own infrastructure so you can get back to writing code.
+Up deploys infinitely scalable serverless apps, APIs, and static websites in seconds, so you can get back to working on what makes your project unique.

 Up currently supports Node.js, Golang, Python, Crystal, and static sites out of the box.
-Up is provider-agnostic, however AWS Lambda and API Gateway are the first targets, you can think of Up as a Heroku-like user experience for a fraction of the price, with the security and flexibility of AWS.
+Up is provider-agnostic, supporting AWS Lambda and API Gateway as the first targets.
+You can think of Up as self-hosted Heroku style user experience for a fraction of the price, with the security, flexibility, and scalability of AWS.

 Check out the [documentation](docs), [examples](https://github.com/apex/up-examples), or chat with us in [Slack](https://apex-dev.azurewebsites.net/).